EWE Studio at Ateliers Courbet Gallery

 The centerpiece of the exhibition is a monumental wall mirror, taking its form from the copper Tajadero chopping knives, once used as standardized currency in Central Mexico.
 The mirror merges polished stainless steel with bronze accents, creating a striking silhouette that honors its ancient inspiration.
 The mirror's surface intentionally references the profound cultural significance mirrors held in Mesoamerican tradition, where they were revered as portals to communicate with supernatural entities.

-The new series of work emphasizes EWE Studio's commitment to sharing and supporting Mexico's artistry and rich cultural legacy through conscientious research into historical processes and experimental material explorations.
+The new series of work expand upon EWE Studio's commitment to sharing and supporting Mexico's artistry and rich cultural legacy through conscientious research into historical processes and experimental material explorations.
 Bridging their ancestral heritage to the present, EWE's contemporary design pieces are crafted using time-honored techniques passed down through generations.